Shopping the Freret Market

 In a city that’s decidedly not lacking in the art and farm markets, merch pop-ups, and food trucks, Freret Market stands out for its sheer size and the fact that it combines all those components — art, flea, food/farm, and live music.
 This open-air market is located at Freret Street and Napoleon Avenue and is held on the first Saturday of every month (except June-August) from 11 a.m. to 4 p.m.

 Today’s Freret Market is a vital part of the renaissance that Freret Street has been experiencing.
 The eight blocks stretching from Downtown to Uptown New Orleans parallel to St. Charles Avenue are known as a popular destination for food, shopping, and entertainment.
 The street hosts many restaurants, specialty shops, art galleries, bars, coffee shops, and more.
-It’s also home of the annual Freret Street Festival, held on the first Saturday in April.
-The festival has been growing since the mid-1990s, with about 200 vendors participating last year.
+It’s also home of the annual Freret Street Festival, held on the first Saturday in the spring (March and April).
+The festival has been growing since the mid-1990s, with over 100 vendors participating in the past.

 There are many opportunities to indulge your sweet tooth (check out Keyala’s Pralines), get some locally made soap, candles, jerky, or pepper jelly.
 There are also plenty of art, flea and vintage vendors, farm stalls, and local merchants selling furniture, clothing, jewelry, and more.